Swift

 Enum explained in-depth with code examples in Swift

 Enum usage in Swift: If case, guard case, fallthrough, associated values, and the CaseIteratable protocol.
 These terms could sound familiar if you've worked extensively with Swift enums.
-An enumeration defines a common type for a group of related values and enables you to work with those values in a type-safe way within your ...
+An enumeration defines a common type for a group of related values and enables you to work with those values in a type-safe ...

 MainActor usage in Swift explained to dispatch to the main thread